alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 # Summary

 Now it appears clear why the provocative title fits this post - we indeed paid close attention to the alignment between our non-linear features and the data distribution.
 This alignment is manifested in the form of the weight of the inner-product space our basis functions live in.
 I will repeat myself here as well - data speaks, but theory guides, if you care to listen.

+Note, that the differential equations community puts a different emphasis on these orthogonal bases.
+The weight function plays a different role, and the "inductive bias" we talked about in the multiplication trick is less relevant - they care about approximation power, and less about inductive biases.
+Both are related, but not exactly the same.
+So reading the paper by Shen and Wang may be interesting, but focuses on different things.

 # References